-The main driver behind the reduction in the SCR Diversified during the year is due to the new reinsurance agreement AEL has in place with AIIL.
-The agreement 100% reinsures business written prior to 2020 and all business identified as Run Off by AEL.
+The main driver behind the reduction in the SCR Diversified during the year is the reinsurance agreement AEL has in place with AIIL.
+The agreement 100% reinsures business written prior to 2021 and all run-off business for underwriting years 2021-2023.